-- a. the name of the institution; - b. the name of the study programme; - c. the name of the specialisation; - d. the degree awarded; - e. the date on which the programme was most recently accredited or was subjected to the new programme exam. - 3.
+- c. the degree awarded; - d. the date on which the programme was most recently accredited or was subjected to the new programme exam. - 3.
 Students who are entitled to a diploma may, stating reasons, ask the Board of Examiners not to issue this yet. - 4.
 The diploma will be signed by the Chair of the Board of Examiners and the Dean of the Faculty. - 5.
 The diploma is awarded in public, unless the Board of Examiners decides otherwise, in special cases. - 6.
-The certificate includes a list of the examination components; - 7.
+The certificate includes a list of the examination components. - 7.
 An English diploma supplement will be issued with the diploma as referred to in article 7.11 paragraph 4 of the Act.
 This diploma supplement is based on the model adopted by UM's Executive Board, and is in compliance with the agreed European standard format. - 8.
-The Board of Examiners can award the diploma with the qualification of 'With Distinction' in accordance with the Rules and Regulations for the Research Master's Examination. - 9.
-Students who have passed more than one exam and who cannot be issued a certificate will upon request, receive a statement issued by the board of examiners, which at least indicates the exams that they passed.
+The Board of Examiners can award the diploma with the qualification of 'Cum Laude' in accordance with the Rules and Regulations for the Forensic Psychology Master's Examination. - 9.
+Students who have passed more than one exam and who cannot be issued a certificate will, upon request, receive a statement issued by the Board of Examiners, which at least indicates the exams that they passed.